manjuv1/Test/red-panda-readme-inputs.md

 The following is a description of the inputs required from the user to generate the Ansible inventory used to deploy or update a toplogy.

 - Inputs have to be provided in a folder `input` within the playbook directory.
-- Other than the inventory file, all other inputs must use JSON.
-Inventory may use either CSV or JSON.
+- All inputs are provided in JSON.

 **fabric.json**